Can dogs be autistic? A vet explains all

 Symptoms of CDB include:

-• Antisocial behaviour, such as ignoring their owner and avoiding interactions with other dogs
+• Antisocial behavior, such as ignoring their owner and avoiding interactions with other dogs

 • Difficulty communicating, including avoiding eye contact and expressing themselves differently than other dogs

-• Repetitive/compulsive behaviours, like circling, tail chasing, or obsessive chewing
+• Repetitive/compulsive behaviors, like circling, tail chasing, or obsessive chewing

 • Hypersensitivity to stimuli, like petting or sudden noises